-Underwriting Risk - The Company believes that underwriting risk exposed to large catastrophic events is its most significant risk.
-The Company manages, monitors and mitigates this risk through a variety of mechanisms, including careful underwriting authority management, underwriting guidelines, the use of predictive analytics and models where appropriate, and prudent use of reinsurance, retrocessional and catastrophe bond protections.
+Underwriting Risk - The Company believes that underwriting risk, specifically exposure to natural and man-made catastrophic events is its most significant risk.
+The Company manages, monitors and mitigates this risk through a variety of mechanisms, including careful underwriting authority management, underwriting guidelines that limit the types and concentrations of risks, robust peer-review processes, the use of predictive analytics and models where appropriate (including model validation processes to mitigate model risk), prudent use of reinsurance and retrocessional protections and capital stress testing.

-Strategic Risk - As a startup, the Company faces heightened risks in executing on its business plan, including exogenous risks surrounding the strategic environment in Bermuda and globally.
-These risks are elevated in the context of any startup entity, however, the Company has delivered on its strategic build out over the first eighteen months of its existence.
-We believe this risk is mitigated by an experienced management team that will execute in the core functional areas of Underwriting, Operations, Risk Management, and Claims.
+Strategic Risk - As a relatively new enterprise, the Company faces risk in executing on its business plan, including exogenous risks surrounding the strategic environment in Bermuda and globally.
+Management believes this risk is mitigated by an experienced management team that executes in the core functional areas of Underwriting, Operations, Risk Management, and Claims, while providing oversight of any outsourced functions.
 The Vantage Group Board and the Vantage Risk Board are each comprised of seasoned industry professionals who provide strategic direction to Vantage Group and Vantage Risk, as applicable, including regular review of the overall operating environment and assistance in navigating an evolving strategic landscape.
-Vantage Group and Vantage Risk have selected, and monitor on an ongoing basis, highly credible and experienced service providers to augment core functional areas as needed during build out until full-time staff can be recruited.
-Vantage Group also monitors strategic risk as it grows and implements its business plan.
+The Company also monitors strategic risk as it grows and implements its business plan.

-Reserve Risk - The Company looks to prudently reserve for all known risks applying best practices in the industry.
-Reserving in recent years has proven difficult even for established companies with a number of large catastrophes subject to significant event loss creep and reserve strengthening across the (re)insurance industry.
+Reserve Risk - The Company looks to prudently reserve for all known risks applying industry best practices.
+Reserving in recent years has proven difficult even for established companies with a number of large catastrophes subject to significant industry-wide loss creep.
 Further, the industry has experienced meaningful long-tail reserve development due to increasing social inflation.
-Although the Company is not exposed to those specific events, the Company remains mindful that the current inflationary environment - both social inflation and core CPI inflations - needs to be factored in to its loss reserves.
-As a new Company, the Company does not have its own historical claim data set from which to draw and establish trends in loss development.
-As such, we have engaged with third parties to acquire and analyze third-party data.
-Additionally, our internal actuaries and external actuarial advisers are closely monitoring the inflationary pressures to make sure these factors are reflected in the Company's reserves.
+Although the Company is not exposed to many of those prior events, the Company remains mindful that the current inflationary environment - both social and core CPI inflation - needs to be factored into its pricing and reserving approaches.
+As a relatively new Company, the Company does not have its own historical claim data from which to draw and establish trends in loss development.
+However, to ensure reserves are robust, the Company has engaged with third parties to acquire and analyze third-party data.
+Additionally, the Company's internal actuaries and external actuarial advisers are closely monitoring the inflationary pressures to help ensure these factors are reflected in the Company's reserves.

-Operational Risk - The Company faces risk of loss arising from internal operational or processing inadequacies.
-As Vantage Risk engages contractors and service providers to assist during its initial build out, this risk is heightened and senior management must ensure that: external operations adhere to internal risk management and control mechanisms; relevant leadership team members are accountable for providing strict oversight of service providers and contractors, including procedural controls, workflow management, and monitoring of compliance with established internal procedures and processes; robust IT management controls are implemented with a forward-looking approach to identify and manage emerging threats and vulnerabilities; effective human resource management and development practices are maintained to attract and retain qualified talent to meet its growth ambition.
+Operational Risk - The Company faces risk of loss arising from internal operational inadequacies, failed processes and the inability to continue business operations following disruptive events.
+The Company has implemented its core technology platform with further development planned.
+The Company is still partially reliant on certain outsourcing partners as it continues to execute on the long-term hiring plan.
+Certain functions, such as local IT support, will continue to be outsourced over the longer term.
+Key controls and mitigation strategies include: relevant leadership team members are accountable for providing strict oversight of service providers and contractors, including procedural controls, workflow management, and monitoring of compliance with established internal procedures and processes; robust IT management controls are implemented with a forward-looking approach to identify and manage emerging threats and vulnerabilities; effective human resource management and development practices to attract and retain qualified talent to meet the Company's growth ambition.
+All staff are equipped to work remotely if there is a failure to restore premises to acceptable levels following a disruptive incident.
+Protocols are in place to conduct check-ins with employees to assess business capabilities and restore operations following such events.